 Costa Rica Condiments

 Also, if you are looking to bring back a nice souvenir for your family and friends, Lizano is a great (and cheap) option.
-Recently they have had unique Lizano bottles designed by Hola Lola.
-If you are flying without checking a bag they even sell these bottles at duty-free in the San Jose airport.
+You can find it at every grocery store.

 Costa Rican Drinks